kroma-network/tachyon/docs/how_to_contribute/math/how_to_add_prime_fields.md

    - `namespace`: The selected namespace, commonly set as `tachyon::math`.
    - `class_name`: The name of the class, usually the same as the name of the prime field (in PascalCase).
    - `modulus`: The modulus value of the prime field.
+   - `reduce32`: If the prime field uses a special reduction function, this property holds the string version of the code which overrides the default 32-bit reduction function.
+   - `reduce64`: If the prime field uses a special reduction function, this property holds the string version of the code which overrides the default 64-bit reduction function.
+   - `use_asm`: This flag indicates whether assembly is used.
+If `ffiasm` fails to generate the assembly code, setting this flag to false is recommended.
+   - `use_montgomery`: This flag indicates whether the prime field uses Montgomery Reduction.
 2. **`generate_fft_prime_fields()`**:
    - `subgroup_generator`: The value used to generate elements of a subgroup within the prime field, facilitating Fast Fourier Transform (FFT) operations.
      - _Note_: Every prime can be expressed in the following form: $p = 2^s * T + 1$, where $s$ and $T$ are integers, and $T$ is odd.
 According to Fermat's little Theorem, $a^{p-1} = 1 \mod p$ holds for any element $a$ in $F_p$.
 That is to say, $a^{2^s * T} = 1 \mod p$.
 A subgroup generator $g$ satisfies $(g^{2^{s-k} * T})^{2^k} = 1 \mod p$ for some $k \le s$, where $2^k = n$, making $\omega = g^{2^{s-k} * T}$ a $n$-th root of unity.